cosmos/cosmos-sdk/docs/architecture/adr-069-gov-improvements.md

 Note, that expedited becomes a proposal type itself instead of a boolean on the `v1.Proposal` struct.

 > An expedited proposal is by design a normal proposal with a quicker voting period and higher threshold.
-A expedited proposals if fail, gets converted to a normal proposal
+When an expedited proposal fails, it gets converted to a normal proposal.

 An expedited optimistic proposal and an expedited multiple choice proposal do not make sense based on the definition above and is a proposal type instead of a proposal characteristic.

 #### Optimistic Proposal

-An optimistic proposal is a proposal that automatically passes unless a threshold a NO votes is reached.
+An optimistic proposal is a proposal that passes unless a threshold a NO votes is reached.

 Voter can only vote NO on the proposal.
 If the NO threshold is reached, the optimistic proposal is converted to a normal proposal.